-SHINE brightly is a magazine for girls ages 9 to 14 published by GEMS Girls’ Clubs (Girls Everywhere Meeting the Savior), an international ministry that starts Bible-based club programs in churches and Christian organizations.
-The goal of GEMS is to help bring girls everywhere into a living, dynamic relationship with Jesus Christ.
+SHINE brightly is a magazine for girls ages 9 to 12 and is published by GEMS Girls’ Clubs—an international, club-based ministry for girls.
+The mission of GEMS is to help bring girls into a living, dynamic relationship with Jesus Christ.

 SHINE brightly Mission

 We believe when young girls are equipped, motivated, and passionately engaged in living out their faith in Jesus Christ they have the potential to be world changers.

 Christ was an activist.
 He did not neglect the needs of others as He brought His message.
 We strive to encourage girls to look more like Christ by reaching outside of themselves to serve the needs of others—at home, at school, in communities, and across the world—as they see how God works through individual personalities, situations, and talents.

 We are looking for stories, articles, interviews, quizzes, games, puzzles, and crafts that are fresh, that present a realistic look at Christian life, and that cause young readers to see how their faith can play out in their daily lives.